-28.3.1 The quarter-clover is a loop with a quarter roll evenly integrated either within the first half loop up (Family 0.1) or within the second half loop down (Family 0.2).
-The Quarter-Clover is assigned a pseudo-Catalogue number of Family 0.1 (rolling on the ascending half loop) with a K-Factor of 16, or Family 0.2 (rolling on the descending half loop) with a K-Factor of 13.
+28.3.1 The quarter-clover is a loop with a quarter roll evenly integrated either within the first half-loop up (Family 0.1) or within the second half-loop down (Family 0.2).
+The Quarter-Clover is assigned a pseudo-Catalogue number of Family 0.1, with a K-Factor of 16, or of Family 0.2, with a K-Factor of 13.

 - 28.3.2 In either case, the exit direction of flight will be 90 degrees to the entry heading. - 28.3.3 For the Family 0.1 quarter-clover, the roll must begin simultaneously with the pitch up and continue at a constant rate such that the aircraft reaches the top of the loop inverted with the fuselage horizontal and the longitudinal axis 90 degrees from the start direction.
-The second half loop down is conventional, like the second half of a 7.4.1.1. - 28.3.4 For the Family 0.2 quarter-clover, the first half loop up is like the first half of a 7.4.1.1.
-Immediately upon completing the first half loop, the aircraft must begin a constant rate quarter roll such as to reach upright, wings-level horizontal flight at the bottom of the second half loop. - 28.3.5 The figure must be wind corrected to maintain a constant radius. - 28.3.6 If the roll rate changes, deduct one (1) point for each change.
+The second half loop down is conventional, like the second half of a 7.4.1.1. - 28.3.4 For the Family 0.2 quarter-clover, the first half-loop up is like the first half of a 7.4.1.1.
+Immediately upon completing the first half-loop, the aircraft must begin a constant rate quarter roll so as to reach upright, wings-level horizontal flight at the bottom of the second half-loop. - 28.3.5 The figure must be wind corrected to maintain a constant radius. - 1 28.3.6 If the roll rate changes, deduct one (1) point for each change. - 5° 28.3.7 For failure to begin or end the loop and roll simultaneously, deduct one (1) point for every five (5) of degrees of roll or pitch deviation.